Proofs¶

 - system (Corr: out(c,k) | B : in(c,x);out(c,enc(x,r,k))).

-To reason about the encrypted message, the key k
+To reason about the encrypted message, the key k needs to be

 secret, and thus the dynamic corruption should not have